Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The Agile Offroad coil over spring and upgraded Fox shock on the front.
 Photo by Outside Van

-In the rear, the factory leaf spring system is replaced with a progressive six leaf spring system, and you chose a load based on your rear axle weight so the system is customized.
+In the rear, the factory leaf spring system was replaced with a progressive six leaf spring system, and the system in tuned based on your rear axle weight.
 This increases the payload capability and gets rid of any sagging in the rear of the van.
 It also results in a smoother ride due to the progressive nature of the springs.
-There is also an additional Fox shock added in the rear, again for improved dampening of the movement.
-The result of the shock is that the van sways much less side to side over uneven terrain, especially with the high roof Sprinter Van.

 The Agile RIP Kit eliminates any sagging in the back of a fully loaded Sprinter Van